 A trigger is an event that occurs based on a specified set of conditions.
-The DT9832 Series modules support the following output trigger sources:
+The DT9836 Series modules support the following output trigger sources:

 - Software trigger A software trigger event occurs when you start the analog output operation.
-Using software, specify the trigger source as a software trigger. - External digital (TTL) trigger An external digital (TTL) trigger event occurs when the DT9832 Series module detects a rising-edge or falling-edge transition on the signal connected to the DAC Trig connector on the module.
-Using software, specify the trigger source as either external, positive digital (TTL) trigger or external, negative digital (TTL) trigger.
+Using software, specify the trigger source as a software trigger. - External digital (TTL) trigger An external digital (TTL) trigger event occurs when the DT9836 Series module detects a transition (rising-edge or falling-edge) on the signal connected to the DAC Trig BNC connector on the module.
+Using software, specify the trigger source as an external, positive digital (TTL) trigger for a rising-edge digital trigger, or an external, negative digital (TTL) trigger for a falling-edge digital trigger.